novix-sa/cubepy/docs/index.md

 # About Cubepy

 **Cubepy** is a Python package intended for operating with multidimensional labeled arrays.
-A labeled array is an array which dimensions or index are defined by a name.
+A labeled array is an array which dimensions or indexes are defined by a name.
 This is a 2 dimensional array called *"Sales"* indexed by *"product"* and *"region"*.

 `Sales = cp.cube([product, region],[[  1,  2,  3], [ 11, 12, 13], [ 21, 22, 23]])`